 Get Legal Help

-If you have been accused of a second DUI in North Carolina, you should contact a lawyer quickly.
-You can then decide together whether to plead guilty and accept a plea bargain, or fight your case by pleading not guilty.
-In some cases, you will find that you have nothing to lose by fighting, especially if you can provide proof that the charge is incorrect.
+If you have been accused of a second DUI in North Carolina, you should contact a lawyer if you are seeking to fight or modify DUI charges.
 On the other hand, you may find that accepting a plea bargain is for the best, especially if this is your second offense in less than 3 years.
-Either way, you will need a lawyer to determine what to do next.